 Collections.
-The National Scouting Museum in Irving, Texas, possesses fine art appraised in March 2012 at approximately \$60,000.
-The Museum also houses collections of Scouting memorabilia and archival documents, valued at approximately \$1,500.
-These collections are not recognized as assets in the consolidated balance sheet; however, costs associated with maintenance of these collections has been expensed.
-During 2012, no major additions or disposals of collection items occurred.
+The National Scouting Museum in Irving, Texas, possesses artifacts, fine art, and multimedia archives appraised in March 2012 at approximately \$60,000.
+The museum also houses collections of Scouting memorabilia, objects, and archival documents, with estimated value of approximately \$1,500.
+These collections are not recognized as assets in the consolidated balance sheet; however, costs associated with maintenance of these collections have been expensed.
+During 2013, no major additions or disposals of collection items occurred.